faramarz-zabihian/Leaderboard/README.md

 Leaderboard assumptions:

-- Al players with the same score share the same rank.
+- Players with the same score share the same rank.
 - There is no limit of total scores and lowest rank.
 - There is no negative score.